pure-hash/cyber-portfolio/SOC-Labs/README.md

 # SOC Labs

 This section contains Security Operations Center (SOC) labs that demonstrate hands-on defensive cybersecurity skills.
-Each lab is self-contained with its own README, images, and scripts, showing practical examples of monitoring, detection, and incident response.
+Each lab is self-contained with its own README, images, and scripts.

 ---